 Science at Danesfield provides the foundations for understanding the world through the disciplines of biology, chemistry and physics.

-Our aim is to produce pupils who have a natural curiosity and develop a sense of excitement about natural phenomena, and who can also use their gained knowledge and understanding to explain what is occurring, make predictions and analyse successfully.
+We aspire to produce pupils who have a natural curiosity and develop a sense of excitement about natural phenomena, and who can also use their gained knowledge and understanding to explain what is occurring, make predictions and analyse successfully.